-Tip - Bypassing the line
+Tip - Buy tickets in advance and skip the line

 It is not only the marvelous, colorful original paintings that make the Van Gogh Museum so unique: Hardly any other artist is so well known.
 Letters, brushes and paint tubes - the wonderful collection offers a comprehensive view of the life and work of Vincent Van Gogh.
 Read on and learn more: